How to Quiet ATV Exhaust Noise – Your 12 Best Options

 It also comes with a significant fire hazard, which makes it an alternative I do not recommend.

 What may happen is that the wool heats up until it gets glowing red hot.
-Then it gets tossed out of the exhaust as glowing red particles that can set dry leaves and such on fire.
+Then it gets tossed out of the exhaust as burning red particles that can ignite dry leaves and debris.

 Over time, oil and fuel may soak the steel wool.
 The glowing red particles may then cause the muffler to ignite from the inside.

-When the steel wool burns out, it quickly loses its dampening effect as well.
+When the steel wool burns out, it also loses its dampening effect.
 Not to mention potential rust issues.

 Fiberglass handles the heat much better and will not glow from the exhaust heat.
 It is usually cheaper than steel wool as well.